-The Fleur the Lys on La Digue Island is a good quality accommodation...
+Fleur the Lys on La Digue Island is a good quality accommodation...

 Fleur de Lys: Our full report

 Well-spaced around the open tropical garden, each bungalow has a green tin, pagoda style roof, timber lattice work and brilliant whitewashed walls; they have clearly been built with care and well-maintained.
 With two sets of French doors leading onto the front veranda, one from the lounge and one from the bedroom, the buildings are designed to allow cool air circulate.
-Entering into the spacious open-plan lounge-dining room, the white walls, pale floor tiles and cane furniture in forest green covers give the place a light, bright and cool feel.
+Entering into the spacious open-plan lounge-dining room, the white walls, pale floor tiles and cane furniture with pastel covers give the place a light, bright and cool feel.

 Adjoining its lounge, each bungalow at Fleur de Lys has a double/twin bedroom and is simply furnished with solid wood furniture, crisp white linen and optional mosquito nets.
 The mattresses are regularly replaced making for a comfortable night's sleep and the usual work-top clutter is wonderfully lacking.

 A large, spotless en-suite bathroom offers sparkling white sanitary ware and a tiled shower area.
 A roof-top solar hot water system provides steamy water for both the showers and kitchen.